kisashin/Cris/README.md

-SELECT DISTINCT Tipomovimiento, COUNT(*)
+SELECT Tipomovimiento, Socio, Codsocio, Codproducto, COUNT(*) FROM historicomovimientos
-FROM historicomovimientos
+WHERE Tipomovimiento LIKE 'Reserva Inicial%'
-WHERE archivocargue LIKE 'prueba%' OR archivocargue LIKE 'Cargue Col%' GROUP BY Tipomovimiento;
+  AND archivocargue LIKE 'prueba%'
+GROUP BY Tipomovimiento, Socio, Codsocio, Codproducto ORDER BY Tipomovimiento;